Life Insurance Calculator

-Nina Rinella, Editor-in-Chief | Fact Checked | Updated 6 May, 2022
+Nina Rinella, Editor-in-Chief | Fact Checked | Updated 27 June, 2024

 Please note the results provided by this calculator are an estimate only.
 Consider whether you need financial advice from a qualified adviser.

-How much life insurance do you need?
+How much life insurance do I need?

-How much life insurance you need depends on your personal circumstances, including your life stage and the type of life insurance you want – such as cover for death or terminal illness (often referred to as death cover), or cover if you are unable to work.
-In Australia, you can switch policies and even hold multiple policies.
-Moneysmart suggests weighing up how much cover your family may need, as well as how much they would receive, plus checking if you’ve got life insurance through your super fund.
-You can also read some tips from one of our life insurance experts on how to choose a policy.
+In Australia, you can switch policies and even hold multiple life insurance policies.
+The Federal Government’s website Moneysmart, suggests weighing up how much cover your family may need, as well as how much they would receive.
+It’s also worth noting that you may have life insurance provided through your super fund.
+You can read some tips from one of our life insurance experts on how to choose a policy.

 How do you calculate the cost of life insurance?

-Should I choose level or stepped life insurance premiums?
+Should I choose Level or Stepped life insurance premiums?

 Keep in mind that pricing for life insurance will vary depending on a range of factors, including whether you opt for stepped premiums or level premiums.
 According to Moneysmart, here are the key differences between the two: